-- a Line power disruption on 3/15/18 resulted in loss of disinfection at Vashon for 12 minutes (1,700 gal) due to failure of backup system to rapidly start. - b Exceeded monthly fecal coliform bacteria limit during the only event; cause known and resolved. - c A phased planning and facility improvements process is underway for Elliott West. - d A chlorine disinfection failure occurred on 4/14/18 for ~3 hrs due to electronic/system control issues.
-System successfully restarted during event. - e Wet weather sanitary sewer overflows associated with North Creek Interceptor capacity limitations; a conveyance capacity improvement project is underway.
+- a Line power disruption on 3/15/18 resulted in loss of disinfection at Vashon for 12 minutes (1,700 gal) due to failure of backup system to rapidly start. - b A phased planning and facility improvements process is underway for Elliott West. - c A chlorine disinfection failure occurred on 4/14/18 for ~3 hrs due to electronic/system control issues.
+System successfully restarted during event. - d Wet weather sanitary sewer overflows associated with North Creek Interceptor capacity limitations; a conveyance capacity improvement project is underway.